sanannya/NLP-Eval-for-DE/README.md

     - codebooks (this case study compared 3 codebooks): "description codes.csv", "short titles.csv", "short titles+descriptions.csv"
     - results: ******LIST THEM HEREEE******
 - Case study 2: refer to these for formatting
-    - codebook: "data test, single GTs only.csv".
+    - codebook: "hackathon data + GTs.csv".
         - For running evaluations, ground truths should be in numerical format.
 If they're in written format (like this file), the function written_code_to_numbers will convert them to numbers, as seen in "new datafile.csv".
     - results: ******LIST THEM HEREEE******